Escuela Superior de Comercio Carlos Pellegrini: Admission

 The school's admission process is highly competitive.
 Every year, about 1500 students apply, all of which are attending the 7th year (Grade 7) of their Primary School.
 These students are subject to 12 exams divided into four major areas: Mathematics, History, Geography and Spanish.
 They are required to take three tests of each one of the subjects mentioned above.
 Entry to the school is quite limited, as around 450 of the applicants finally achieve their goal.
 Two tests are given in a same day, and students can leave school earlier than during normal class days.
 The first 6 exams are three from Spanish and three from History.
 Then, after the winter holidays (two weeks) they start with the Maths and Geography classes.
 The distribution of the tests is the same as the first part of the year.

-The number of applicants in 2008 for the 2009 school year has dropped to 550, about half of the number of students who applied in 2007, and previous years.
+The number of applicants in 2008 for the 2009 school year dropped to 550, about half of the number of students who applied in 2007, and previous years.
 Many of the students who did not apply to Carlos Pellegrini, chose similar institutions elsewhere, such as the Colegio Nacional de Buenos Aires, or the Instituto Libre de Segunda Enseñanza.
 Since then, the number of applicants recovered to its usual number of about 1500 students as reported in 2020.